-When Kameleoon has loaded, a pop-in opens offering you to choose between the creation of a new test and the edition of an existing one.
-For our example, we choose to create a new test.
+When Kameleoon has loaded, a pop-in opens offering you to choose between the creation of a new classic A/B test, a multivariate test and the edition of an existing one.

 Name your test in the new popin.
 You can also add a small description and tags to your test.
 Then click on “create the test”.

 The Kameleoon header appears above your website: you are now able to create your variation!